2kwattz/SecureEcomm/README.md

 9. Service Information Spoofing : Details about the server and technology is hidden and spoofed as PHP/Wordpress for honeypot baiting.
 Some decoy wordpress pages have been created for the same
 10. CORS Implementation : CORS have been implemented for authorized API usage and to prevent abuse.
 11. Soft Slow Down Implemented.
 Hard Rate Limit Implemented for JWT Login
+12. Created 2 bruteforce middlewares, General Bruteforce Rate LImiter and Targeted Bruteforce Rate Limiter to counter Spray Bruteforce attacks and attacks targeted on a specific user

 ## Emails